gubatron/frostwire-desktop/README.txt

 FrostWire is a file sharing client and media management tool that was made using lots of cool open source projects.
 It was born from the legendary LimeWire Gnutella client, but it's evolved a hell of a lot since then.

 FrostWire no longer supports Gnutella, it's a BitTorrent client, an Internet Radio client and Media Player.

+Unlike most BitTorrent clients out there, FrostWire focuses on search files and tries hard to make it as easy and convenient as possible to users.
+Old FrostWire users were used to the Gnutella experience (searching for single files), so FrostWire makes use of BitTorrent a little differently to make it simple for them.

+FrostWire will connect to all the major BitTorrent indexes of the internet and pre-fetch torrents (via the Azureus DHT or via HTTP if it can't find it on the DHT), it will then index locally all the available metadata that's indexed by the torrent file, as the user searches the local index gets better and better and search results are faster.
+This makes FrostWire a very powerful client that will help you find the rarest of files on the bittorrent network, sometimes it will find files that even the BitTorrent indexes won't yield as search results.

 The main software architecture (how things are organized) depends on the late LimeWire 4, the BitTorrent power comes from the Azureus project (aka Vuze),